dmbarbour/wikilon/docs/AwelonLang.md

 ## Named Local Variables

 An intriguing opportunity for editable views is support for local variables, like lambdas and let expressions.
-This would ameliorate use cases where point-free programming is pointlessly onerous (like working with fixpoints or algebraic expressions).
+This would ameliorate use cases where point-free programming is pointlessly onerous, such as working with fixpoints or algebraic math expressions.
 It also supports a more conventional programming style where desired.
 Consider a lambda syntax of form:

         \ X Y Z -> CODE ==  ["X Y Z"(:λ)](a2)d CODE'